Javascript is not enabled.

 Just like humans can get infected with influenza, different versions of the virus can infect animals, including birds.

-Matthew Binnicker, director of clinical virology at the Mayo Clinic, says the infections likely happened when these mammals — seals, foxes, minks, etc. — either ate infected birds or encountered a carcass.
-Mammals exposed to environments with a high concentration of the virus are also susceptible to infection, Tim Uyeki, M.D., the chief medical officer of the CDC’s Influenza Division, said in a recent “Ask the Expert” post.
+Matthew Binnicker, director of clinical virology at Mayo Clinic, tells AARP that infections in mammals often happen when the animal either eats infected birds or encounters a carcass.
+Mammals exposed to environments with a high concentration of the virus are also susceptible to infection, Tim Uyeki, M.D., the chief medical officer of the CDC’s Influenza Division, said in an “Ask the Expert” post.

 Are humans at risk from bird flu?